open-contracting/kingfisher-summarize/docs/develop/learn.rst

 SQL files are named after the sections of the OCDS data that they summarize.
 The ``008-release.sql`` file summarizes the entire collection(s).

 SQL statements are typically grouped into blocks.
-A block typically starts with ``DROP TABLE IF EXISTS`` and ends with ``CREATE UNIQUE INDEX``.
+A block typically starts with ``CREATE TABLE`` and ends with ``CREATE UNIQUE INDEX``.
 Make sure to copy-paste the entire block when adding a similar summary.

 In ``008-release.sql``, blocks are ordered in roughly the same order as the stages of a contracting process.

 In many cases, the final tables are generated from many others.
-Table names starting with ``tmp_`` are temporary or intermediate tables that are typically dropped at the end of the file in which they are created.
+Table names starting with ``tmp_`` are temporary tables that are typically dropped at the end of the file in which they are created.

 In some cases, ``----`` lines break the files into segments, each of which is executed in a transaction.